parserdata/parserdata-n8n-email-invoice-extractor/README.md

 If you run into issues:

 - Open a GitHub issue in this repository, or
-- Reach out via the Parserdata support email: support@parserdata.com.
+- Reach out via the ParserData support email: support@parserdata.com.

 Happy automating!